 State-funded schools in the United Kingdom

-State-funded schools in the United Kingdom State schools are provided by the government at no cost to British citizens and foreigners legally living in the UK.
-These schools are effectively funded by tax payers.
+State schools are provided by the government at no cost to British citizens and foreigners legally living in the UK.
+These schools are effectively funded by taxpayers.

 The standard of education at state schools varies considerably.
-Some offer excellent teaching and facilities, while other schools continue to perform badly in terms of the academic results of their students every year.
+Some offer excellent teaching and facilities, while other schools continue to perform badly in terms of academic results every year.
 Generally, the better state-funded schools will be found in more affluent areas.

 Expats should consult the school's Ofsted (Office of Standards in Education) report to find out about the quality of teaching and facilities at a particular school as well as how the students at the school are doing academically.

 Admission criteria vary from one school to the next.
 Most of the popular state schools will base admissions on a particular catchment area, and expats should be aware of this when deciding where to live in the UK.

 There are various types of public schools that have slightly different approaches to teaching style or curriculum.